Little Rock Sexual Assault Lawyers

 Learn more about your rights after a sexual assault in Arkansas

 If you have been injured after you were sexually assaulted, whether the perpetrator was charged and convicted, you can still pursue a civil case against them to recover compensation for your injuries and other losses.
 From our office in Little Rock, the attorneys of Bailey & Greer, PLLC fight to protect the rights of those injured from acts of violence.
-You may call 501-213-1512 or fill out this contact form to meet with a personal injury lawyer.
+Our office is just 5 mins walk from Little Rock Zoo by the Park Plaza Mall, you may call 501-213-1512 or fill out this contact form to meet with a personal injury lawyer.